EngineeroLabs/Process_LaTeX/README.md

 after extraction.
 Since the other files are written in PERL, PHP, and LaTeX, there is no separate source code.

+# Windows Version

+A Windows modification was submitted by jlh on 2016/05/12 running on Windows with:

+* XAMPP for Windows 5.6.14
+* MiKTeX 2.9                          (latex, dvipng)
+* Strawberry Perl (64-bit) 5.22.0.1   (perl)
+* ImageMagick-6.9.2-Q16               (convert, identify)

+Executables of the packages mentioned above must be on the system's search path.

+# Licensing

 Complete license information can be found in the file "gpl.txt" stored in this package.
 A list of recent changes can be found in "changelog.txt".
 Updates and additional information can be found on the GitHub project page: